 You might have a great month.
-Your bank account fills up, you’re excited.
+Your bank account fills up, and you’re excited.
 And then a couple of months later, it’s dwindled back down because you haven’t launched your online course again.

 You have to continue finding new clients to sell to.